Attractive buying spots to watch out in 2021

 What’s going on?
 Since 2000 Berkeley Homes has been continuing the development of 5,000 home Royal Arsenal Riverside project with ten more years to go.

 One-bedroom apartments, located in the former carriage factory, are available starting at just over £477k.
-But in terms of Help to Buy program one can invest in one-bedroom flats in Navigator Wharf, which are on sale at £507,500.
+But in terms of the Help to Buy program one can invest in one-bedroom flats in Navigator Wharf, which are on sale for £507,500.